itsmillertim3/perform2021/extending-dynatrace/lab-guide/content/extension2-0/index.md

 ## Upload the extension to your tenant
 Go back to swagger and switch to environment api V2.

 Use extension 2.0, POST extension (2nd link) and try it out.
+Don't forget to authorize first.

-Choose you demoextension.zip file
+Choose your demoextension.zip file

-The extension has been uploaded.
+The extension has been uploaded .

 For enable it, use the 8th link: POST extensions/extensionname/environmentConfiguration.
 Try it out.